Fikerte-T/bookstore2/README.md

 # Book store -- React

 >Bookstore website is a React and Redux app.
-The purpose of this first milestone is to lay foundations for the app, structuring the files using "feature folder" approach and to setup routing using React Router.
+It allows users to add a book, remove a selected book and display the list of books mainly using React and Redux.

 ## Built With